cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 }
 ```

-### Querying the database using operators
+### Querying the database using a text index

 [Search for people who live in California and have a 650 area code.]
-The following `POST` request uses selector syntax with the explicit `$and` and `$text` operators.
-In this case, the query searches the database to find documents where the value in the `sex` field is
-equal to `female`
-and the value in the `areacode` field is equal to `650`.

-To find all the documents with the last name `Greene`, use the `POST` request below.
-The `fields`,
-`firstname` and `lastname`, are the only columns that will be returned with the results.
-The `sort` field
-determins how the results will be returned, in this case, by first name in ascending order.

-1. After `selector`, type in `"lastname": "Greene"` to find all the documents with the last name Greene.
-2. Type in `firstname` and `lastname`.
-    These are the fields that display with the results.
-3. Type in `lastname` to sort the results' list by the last name.

-This example uses [operators](cloudant_query.html#operators), specifically the $and and $text operators.
+Using operators in your query allows you to create a more granular search.
+Operators are described
+[here](cloudant_query.html#query) under Query Parameters.
+In this example, the operators `$and`, `$text`,
+and `$gt` define the search parameters.

-    *   $and - This operator finds a match when all the selectors in the array match.
+    *   $and    Finds a match when all the selectors in the array match.
-    *   $text -
-When the query runs, it uses these values to search for matches in the database.
-The
-selector is a JSON object
+    *   $text   Matches any word or string in the document.
+It is not case sensitive.
+The $text operator is only available with the index "type=text".
+However, searching for field names is an invalid use of the $text operator.
+    *   $gt     Finds matches greater than the specified value.

-In this example, the query finds documents whose last name field equals`Greene`.
-The result set only contains
+In this example, the query searches for documents whose last name field equals `Brown` and age value is greater than `20`.
-`firstname` and `lastname` fields.
-The `sort` field specifies the field to sort by, `firstname` and the sequence
-of the results, in this case, ascending.
-The result set in this example displays by first name in ascending order.
+The results will contain the `firstname`, `lastname`, and `age` fields sorted in ascending order by `firstname`.

 1. From the Databases tab in the Cloudant Dashbaord, click `rolodex` to open the database.
 2. Click on the index created earlier, `JSONindex`.
 3. Enter the selector statement below into the Query field and click **Query**.
     The search results display.

 ```json
 POST /rolodex/_find
 {